This Is Me (Demi Lovato and Joe Jonas song): Background

 "This Is Me" is the first song that Lovato's character, Mitchie Torres, sang in Camp Rock with Jonas's character, Shane Gray.
 Mitchie wrote the song in the beginning of the film, and was later heard (in an acoustic version on piano), but not seen, by Shane, who set out to search for the girl behind the amazing voice.
 After most people performed already in the "Final Jam" session, Mitchie sang the song (original version) and Shane saw her and sang part of the song he wrote, "Gotta Find You".
 The two songs are combined to make the original version, as featured on the Camp Rock soundtrack CD.

+In the track, Lovato’s vocals range from G_{3} to the high note of E_{5}.

 Lovato also recorded a Spanish version of the acoustic version of the song titled "Lo que soy", released on the deluxe edition of Don't Forget and as a video featuring her singing the song while playing the piano.

-Lyrics and composition
+Lyrics

-"This is Me" is a midtempo pop rock song with influences from power pop.
-The song is written in the key of A minor and Lovato's vocals span from G_{3} to E_{5}.
-The lyrics discuss importance of one's personality and gives a positive message of following dreams and being yourself.
+"This is Me" is about the importance of one's personality and gives a positive message of following one's dreams.

 Release and promotion

 The song premiered on June 6, 2008 on Radio Disney, and the music video was first shown on June 12 on the Disney Channel.
 Three days before the premiere of the film, on June 17, the song was released onto the iTunes Store for digital purchase.

 Before its premiere on Radio Disney, "This Is Me" was performed for the first time at the third annual Disney Channel Games in May.
-Lovato also performed with Beaker from The Muppets in Studio DC: Almost Live.
+Beaker from The Muppets was recruited by Scooter to "meep" Jonas' part in Studio DC: Almost Live after Lovato's original duet partner, Kermit the Frog, was dragged off the side of the stage by a jealous Miss Piggy.
 The song was later part of the setlist for Demi Lovato: Live in Concert (2009-2010) and The Neon Lights Tour (2014).
 The Spanish version, "Lo que soy", was performed on the South American dates of the Jonas Brothers World Tour.

-On August 10, 2025, The Jonas Brothers brought out Lovato to perform the song on the opening night of their Jonas20: Greetings from Your Hometown Tour at Metlife Stadium in New Jersey.
+The Jonas Brothers brought out Lovato to perform the song on the opening night of their Jonas20: Greetings from Your Hometown Tour at Metlife Stadium in New Jersey on August 10, 2025.
 It was their first time performing the song together in over ten years.
+Lovato and Jonas perform the song on opening night of Lovato's It's Not That Deep Tour as a surprise song, in Orlando on April 13, 2026.